 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a living flame style gas fire within a former fireplace within the sitting room.
+There are original chimney breasts within the lounge and one of the bedrooms.
+A fireplace is present within the lounge and is fitted with a living flame gas fire.
 Internal decorations Visually inspected.
-Mixture of paper and paint surfaces.
+Mixture of paper and painted surfaces.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity connected.
-Meter and consumer unit located within the under stair cupboard.
+Meter and consumer unit located within the vestibule area.
+There is a secondary consumer unit situated within the landing of the lined attic space and there is also an addition consumer unit located within the garage.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains gas connected.
-Meter located within the entrance hall.
+Meter located within an external box to the front elevation of the property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen, plumbing fittings are of copper and PVC pipework although the cold water rising main was not fully inspectable.
-The sanitary arrangements comprise a three piece white suite in the bathroom and a three piece suite in the ground floor shower room including wet floor shower arrangements.
+Mains water connected.
+Visible supply pipework in copper and plastic.
+Sanitary fittings are modern and of white ceramic and plastic.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water provided by a wall mounted gas fired combination boiler situated within the kitchen and this is supplemented by a living flame gas fire within the lounge.
+Heating and hot water are provided by a wall mounted gas fired regular boiler situated within the boiler house and this is supplemented by a hot water thermal store situated within the roof space area.
+Heating is also supplemented by a living flame gas fire within the lounge.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Foul and surface water drainage appears to be to the main public sewer.
+Connected to mains drainage.
 Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-Smoke detector, carbon monoxide detector and burglar alarm installed.

-Any additional limits to inspection
+3 3 No tests whatsoever were carried out to the system or appliances.
+Smoke detector and burglar alarm installed.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
+Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+Internal cupboards were generally filled with storage items.
+No access was available beneath sanitary or kitchen fittings.
+Windows and external doors were not all fully opened or tested.
+No access was available to any sub-floor areas.
+Our inspection of the vast majority of the roof timbers was restricted as the majority of the roof space has been floored and lined.